Rushikesh-bhoyar/school/README.md

 # School/Collage
-PRMCEM is my 1st school
+PRMCEM is my lst collage
+vyws is scond